mesosphere/dcos-docs-site/pages/1.13/administering-clusters/locate-public-agent/index.md

 ]
 ```

-In these examples, there are three public IP addresses for the public agent and master nodes:
+In these API examples, there are three public IP addresses for the public agent and master nodes:
 - 34.212.37.79
 - 52.25.254.97
 - 54.218.23.75